-Even though we missed the record low, it still snowed, so I had to clear our driveway so that Mrs. G. could get out and run some errands for Christmas.
+Even though we missed the record low temperature by a mile, it still snowed some more, so I had to clear our driveway.
 We have four-wheel drive in both of our vehicles, but I keep the driveway clear anyway.
 It looks better and besides, it gives me a chance to fire up Big Orange and rip through the snow piles.
 Big Orange is what I call my snow blower.
 It replaced Little Orange last year as it became increasingly apparent to me that I needed wanted a much larger, heavier machine with hand warmers.

 Which brings me to my topic of the day.

 As anyone who has a driveway knows, the crunchy stuff near the road is the worst.
-These are the spoils which have been left behind by the town plows, spoils that are usually filled with ice chunks, fenderbergs, mailbox posts, lumps of sod, pieces of concrete gutter, sleds and whatever else is scraped off of the road.
-Just last week, I saw my entire Saturday newspaper fly out the snow blower chute in a burst of confetti and I didn’t even blink an eye.
+These are the spoils which have been left behind by the town plows, spoils that are usually filled with ice chunks, fenderbergs, mailbox posts, lumps of sod, recycling tubs, pieces of the concrete gutter, sleds and whatever else is scraped off of the road.
+Just last week, I saw an entire newspaper fly out the snow blower chute in a burst of confetti and I didn’t even blink an eye.

-Anyway, it was just getting light out when I layered up and I went outside with the dog and fired up Big Orange.
+Anyway, it was starting to get light out when I layered up and I went outside with the dog and fired up Big Orange.
 I won’t lie—this is my winter baby.
-It has an electric starter, a canopy and the aforementioned hand warmers because if one is going to live in a snow globe, one has to have the equipment to dig their way out of it and as long as we’re going to the power equipment toy store, let’s get a big machine with hand warmers to do the job.
+It has an electric starter, a canopy and the aforementioned hand warmers because if one is going to live in a snow globe, one has to have the equipment to dig their way out of it and as long as we’re going to the power equipment toy store anyway, let’s get a big machine with hand warmers to do the job.

-As I was merrily chugging along, blowing snowy contrails off into the wild blue, I saw the archenemy of driveway shovelers coming down the road— the town snowplow and its T-shirt clad driver.
-The heating system in these trucks must go from off directly to kiln because I have never, in all my years, seen one of these guys wearing a long sleeved shirt let alone a jacket.
+As I was merrily chugging along, blowing snowy contrails off into the wild blue yonder, I saw the archenemy of driveway shovelers coming down the road— the town snowplow and its T-shirt clad driver.
+The heating system in these trucks must go from off directly to pottery kiln because I have never, in all my years, seen one of these guys wearing a long-sleeved shirt let alone a jacket.
 I think they would plow the roads in the nude if the unions allowed it.

 We made brief eye contact as he drove down the opposite side of the street, filling the aprons of my neighbors’ driveways with three feet of nasty, crunchy snow.
 He showed no remorse at all because let’s face it—we all know he enjoyed it.
 There’s supposed to be road salt in the back of these trucks, but I have never seen it.
 I think it’s filled with bits of ancient glaciers and they let loose a load every so often right at the foot of selected driveways.

 By the time the driver went around the outside rim of the cul-de-sac, I was only halfway done and since we had made eye contact, he couldn’t fill in my driveway apron.
 Not while I was watching anyway, so he spent the next fifteen minutes driving around in pokey spirals, sculpting a small mountain in the center of the circle.
-By the time he was done, it looked like a massive gumdrop, and once the kids come home from school, it’ll be an ever-expanding sledding hill that will last most of the winter.
+By the time he was done, it resembled a massive gumdrop, and if it keeps snowing, it’ll be an ever-expanding sledding hill that will last most of the winter.

-So I just want to give a public thanks to the snowplow driver for giving the neighborhood kids an excellent place to play and for not burying my driveway apron.
+So I want to give a public thank you to the snowplow driver for giving the neighborhood kids an excellent place to play and for not burying my driveway apron.

-And for everybody who reads these little tales I tell each week, thank you.
-Here’s wishing you a Merry Christmas and all the best for the New Year.
+And for everybody who reads these little tales I tell, thank you.
+Here’s wishing you all the best for the New Year.